ipfs/specs/reframe/REFRAME_HTTP_TRANSPORT.md

 expects to handle the same message query multiple times, and want to leverage existing HTTP tooling to maximize HTTP cache hits.

-### Avoiding sending the same response messages twice
+### Etag

+For small responses.

+Implementations MAY return
+[`Etag`](https://httpwg.org/specs/rfc7232.html#header.etag) HTTP header based on a digest of response messages ONLY when `Etag` generation does not require buffering bigger response in memory before sending it to the client.

+In other words, do not use `Etag` if it will block a big, streaming response.
+Streaming responses should use `Last-Modified` instead.

-Implementations MUST always return strong [`Etag`](https://httpwg.org/specs/rfc7232.html#header.etag) HTTP header based on digest of DAG-JSON response messages.
-This allows clients to send inexpensive conditional requests with [`If-None-Match`](https://httpwg.org/specs/rfc7232.html#header.if-none-match) header, which will skip when the response message did not change.
+`Etag` allows clients to send inexpensive conditional requests with [`If-None-Match`](https://httpwg.org/specs/rfc7232.html#header.if-none-match) header, which will skip when the response message did not change.

-### Client controls for time-based caching
+### Last-Modified

+For streaming responses.

+Implementations SHOULD return
+[`Last-Modified`](https://httpwg.org/specs/rfc7232.html#header.last-modified)
+HTTP header with bigger, streaming responses.

-Implementations can also return (optional) [`Last-Modified`](https://httpwg.org/specs/rfc7232.html#header.last-modified) HTTP header, allowing clients to send conditional requests with [`If-Modified-Since`](https://httpwg.org/specs/rfc7232.html#header.if-modified-since) header to specify their acceptance for stale (cached) responses.
+This allows clients to send conditional requests with [`If-Modified-Since`](https://httpwg.org/specs/rfc7232.html#header.if-modified-since) header to specify their acceptance for stale (cached) responses.

+### Cache-Control

+Implementations MAY return custom `Cache-Control` per Reframe method, when a specific cache window makes sense in the context of specific method.

+It is also acceptable to leave it out and let reverse HTTP provies / CDNs to set it.
+Value will depend on use case, and expected load.

 ### Rate-limiting non-cachable POST requests